MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 # Selected Experience

-## 🤖 Open Source Contributions
+## 🤖 Thesis works and Seminar
-I have experience contributing to [Arena Bench](https://github.com/Arena-Rosnav) a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.
+I have research experience on Reinforcement Learning [Github page](https://github.com/Arena-Rosnav](https://github.com/MohammadAmini1998/B.S.C-Thesis).
+This is a comprassion between some of most famous Reinforcement Learning algorithms.

 Moreover, I have published a [respective paper](https://sudo-boris.github.io/publication/2022-Arena-Bench) at the IROS conference and in the Robotics and Automation Letters (RA-L) journal.